EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    :name: dyn-2c-origami-3state

    L-shaped DNA origami structure labeled with Atto647N and Cy3B.
 The donor is attached to a tether that can freely bind to any of the two binding strands.
-.. warning:: We need a 2c 2state sample image here.

 .. _data-prep:
 Data preparation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The origami structures were measured on a smTIRF microscope with two separate EMCCD cameras, one for the donor and one for the acceptor.
-ALEX was used to excite the donor and acceptor fluorophores alternatively at an exposure time of 50 ms, and the frame transfer on the cameras was set to 2.2 ms. The resulting data would then be videos of consecutive frames from each channel with *.tif* file format.
+ALEX was used to excite the donor and acceptor fluorophores alternatively at an exposure time of 50 ms, and the frame transfer time of the cameras was set to 2.2 ms. The resulting data would then be videos of consecutive frames from each channel with *.tif* file format.
 You can find a couple of example raw data on `Zenodo <https://zenodo.org/record/1249497#.Y_D1bnaZPmk>`_.

 *(Maybe a figure here similar to what we have for static 2C to show the two cameras and excitation scheme, GR)*